babymotte/worterbuch-react-todomvc/README.md

 ## How to run

-Clone and `cd` into the repository root directory, then run `npm i && npm start`.
+Start an instance of Wörterbuch on your local machine with the websocket endpoint listening at port 8080 (the default setting), then clone and `cd` into the repository root directory, then run `npm i && npm start`.